susee/2016-phpunconference-schedule/README.md

 Installation
 ------------

-Get all dependencies ( needed to build and frontend dependencies later for the schedule itself )
+Get build dependencies.
+Frontend dependencies are checked in as they must be provided for gh-pages branch anyway.

-`composer install && bower install`
+`composer install`

 Now you can change the config and build the schedule with the following command